Improve Your Love Life With These Six Strategies For Love, Sex, And Romance

 While you can apply many of these strategies on your own or with a partner, many people consult a licensed therapist for added accountability and expertise.

 Some people prefer traditional, in-person therapy, but a growing number of couples and individuals seek online therapy to deepen their relationships and improve their mental health.
-Using a digital platform like Regain, you can connect with a board-certified therapist after completing a brief questionnaire.
+Using a digital platform like Regain, you can connect with a therapist after completing a brief questionnaire.
 Each Regain therapist has at least three years of professional experience, and many help clients develop personalized strategies to enhance their love lives and overall confidence.

 Several studies show that online therapy can be just as effective as in-person options, including a 2021 study of marriage and family therapists (MFTs) and their ability to form strong alliances with patients in online settings.
 Based on their records, the researchers concluded that online therapy is similar to in-person therapy with several key benefits, including cost-effectiveness and accessibility.
 In one study referenced in the paper, researchers found that some couples are more likely to address intimacy issues, infidelity, and other sensitive topics in online settings.
 In these cases, digital therapy may offer a sense of physical distance that encourages couples to process especially difficult emotions and subjects.